kalpeamies/PoSSu-Portable-Saehkoe-Supply/development-notes.md

 ![Image](images/meter_fuse.png)
 *Current meter's external input and fuse.*

 The user can choose whether to bring voltage directly to output port or run it through current meter.
-A three-position switch controls each voltage level; in center position the cirtuit is open and no voltage is supplied to output port, in upper position the current meter is used, and in lower position voltage is brought directly to output port.
+A three-position switch controls each voltage level; in center position the circuit is open and no voltage is supplied to output port, in upper position the current meter is used, and in lower position voltage is brought directly to output port.

 Despite of the two devices being connected, they can still be used independently; power can be drawn from the supply without running it through current meter, and the multimeter can still be used as a standalone meter for voltage, resistance, etc.